llm-operator/docs/docs/source/training.rst

 .. code-block:: console

-   llmo batch jobs list
+   llma batch jobs list
-   llmo batch jobs get <job-id>
+   llma batch jobs get <job-id>

 Debugging a Training Job
 ------------------------

-You can use the `llmo` CLI to check the logs of a training job.
+You can use the `llma` CLI to check the logs of a training job.

 .. code-block:: console

-   llmo batch jobs logs <job-id>
+   llma batch jobs logs <job-id>

 PyTorch Distributed Data Parallel